Structural integrity and failure: Oklahoma City bombing

-On 19 April 1995, the nine-story concrete framed Alfred P. Murrah Federal Building in Oklahoma was struck by a truck bomb causing partial collapse, resulting in the deaths of 168 people.
+On 19 April 1995, the nine-story concrete framed Alfred P. Murrah Federal Building in Oklahoma City, United States, was struck by a truck bomb causing partial collapse, resulting in the deaths of 168 people.
 The bomb, though large, caused a significantly disproportionate collapse of the structure.
 The bomb blew all the glass off the front of the building and completely shattered a ground floor reinforced concrete column (see brisance).
 At second story level a wider column spacing existed, and loads from upper story columns were transferred into fewer columns below by girders at second floor level.
 The removal of one of the lower story columns caused neighbouring columns to fail due to the extra load, eventually leading to the complete collapse of the central portion of the building.
 The bombing was one of the first to highlight the extreme forces that blast loading from terrorism can exert on buildings, and led to increased consideration of terrorism in structural design of buildings.

 Versailles wedding hall

-The Versailles wedding hall (אולמי ורסאי), located in Talpiot, Jerusalem, is the site of the worst civil disaster in Israel's history.
+The Versailles wedding hall (אולמי ורסאי), located in the Talpiot neighbourhood of Jerusalem, is the site of the most fevered civil disaster in Israel's history.
 At 22:43 on Thursday night, 24 May 2001 during the wedding of Keren and Asaf Dror, a large portion of the third floor of the four-story building collapsed, killing 23 people.
 The bride and the groom survived.

 World Trade Center Towers 1, 2, and 7

 In the September 11 attacks, two commercial airliners were deliberately crashed into the Twin Towers of the World Trade Center in New York City.
 The impact, explosion and resulting fires caused both towers to collapse within less than two hours.
 The impacts severed exterior columns and damaged core columns, redistributing the loads that these columns had carried.
 This redistribution of loads was greatly influenced by the hat trusses at the top of each building.
 The impacts dislodged some of the fireproofing from the steel, increasing its exposure to the heat of the fires.
 Temperatures became high enough to weaken the core columns to the point of creep and plastic deformation under the weight of higher floors.
 The heat of the fires also weakened the perimeter columns and floors, causing the floors to sag and exerting an inward force on exterior walls of the building.
-WTC Building 7 also collapsed later that day; the 47 story skyscraper collapsed within seconds due to a combination of a large fire inside the building and heavy structural damage from the collapse of the North Tower.
+7 World Trade Center also collapsed later that day; the 47-story skyscraper collapsed within seconds due to a combination of a large fire inside the building and heavy structural damage from the collapse of the North Tower.